1. The atmosphere is the envelope of_____________.

 Explanation: Reduces humidity, often called “doctor wind”.

-75. Cyclones in the Northern Hemisphere rotate:
+75. Cyclones in the Northern Hemisphere rotate_____________.

 A) Clockwise